thedzy/Playground/connect_four/README.md

 +---+---+---+---+---+---+---+
   1   2   3   4   5   6   7
 ```
-Note: Does have colour in game
+Note: Does have colour in game (not in Windows)

 ## What?